Tampa DUI Lawyer

 If you’ve been arrested for DUI, reach out to a Tampa drunk driving lawyer for help beating the charge.

-Being charged with driving under the influence of alcohol is serious.
+Being charged with driving under the influence of alcohol is serious in Tampa, Florida.
 There’s no room to laugh it off or wait for the problem to go away.
 You could face several harsh penalties.
-The moment you’re charged, it’s already time to start fighting back to preserve your freedom.
+The moment you’re charged with DUI, it’s already time to start fighting back to preserve your freedom.

 Speak with a Tampa DUI lawyer at Hersem Law for help getting your charges dropped or reduced.
 You’ve been put in a serious, embarrassing situation, but all you have to do to get legal help is call our firm.